erictt/computer-science-learning/computational-thinking/lecture-9.md

 <img src="media/15021794267155.jpg" width=300 />

-* So, we can say, the SEM is very close to the sample standard deviation by using the population as `s`.
+* So, we can say, the SEM is very close to the standard deviation of the sample means when we are using the Population Standard Deviation.
 But can we use the Sample Standard Deviation to instead the Population Standard Deviation?

 #### Compare Sample Standard Deviation